 10. Celebrate!
 I had to head out of town the same day I took my RD exam, so I celebrated with a Jamba Juice smoothie and a chair massage on the way home.
 Then I went to Europe for a month-long celebration.
 Make sure you treat yourself for all your hard work.
 I'm glad I took a vacation before I started working, since there's no way I could take a month off right now!

 I have a part-time private practice in the New York City area, focusing in weight management, vegetarian and vegan eating, and general wellness.
 I also write a lot of nutrition-focused articles for websites and magazines like ReadersDigest.com, WeightWatchers.com, Shape.com, Women's Health, and Runner's World.

 And I work with brands I love to do spokesperson work and recipe development.
 I also have a media coaching business, which allows me to work with RDs and other health professionals to help them get their writing published and be more comfortable with the media.
 And I co-run the Master the Media e-course, which helps other RDs get their names in the news!
 My business has grown so much that I've even hired a social media virtual assistant!
 Bottom line: All that studying for the RDN exam is SO worth it!

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

-What are your thoughts on this topic?
 What are your best study tips for how to pass the RD exam?
 How are you going about passing the RD exam?
 How did you prepare for the big test?
 Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.